-Suppliers not subscribing to GPA's responsible beef sourcing policy had their contracts suspended pending proof of compliance and effective policy implementation.
+Suppliers not subscribing to GPA and Assaí's responsible beef sourcing policy had their contracts suspended pending proof of compliance and effective policy implementation.

-Aware of the growing risk of deforestation in Brazil, and intent on further improving the efficacy of its policy, in 2019 and 2020 GPA took part in joint work by the Imaflora NGO, the Brazilian Federal Prosecution Service and other civil society organisations on the Beefontrack.org project, supported by GPA.1 drawn up with input from a 2018-2019 diagnostic by Proforest, an NGO specialising in responsible procurement of natural resources.
+Aware of the growing risk of deforestation in Brazil, and intent on further improving the efficacy of their policy, in 2019 and 2020 GPA and Assaí took part in joint work by the Imaflora NGO, the Brazilian Federal Prosecution Service and other civil society organisations on the Beef on Track project (www.beefontrack.org), supported by GPA and Assaí(2).

+On this platform, an industry-wide protocol on control of cattle farming in Brazil was drawn up and approved by the Federal Prosecution Service on 12 May 2020, which came into force on 1 July 2020(3).
+The protocol was included in the update to GPA's Social and Environmental Beef Purchasing Policy, drawn up with input from a 2018-2019 diagnostic by Proforest, an NGO specialising in responsible procurement of natural resources(4).
 This update to the 2016 policy was submitted to the GPA Governance and Social Responsibility Committee on 29 July 2020 and published on 5 September 2020.

-On this platform, an industry-wide protocol on control of cattle farming in Brazil was drawn up and approved by the Federal Prosecution Service on 12 May 2020, which came into force on 1 July 2020.
-The protocol was included in the update to GPA's Social and Environmental Beef Purchasing Policy,

-In line with the Imaflora protocol, the updated GPA policy specifies the control criteria that supplier ranches are required to meet.
-It applies to all GPA beef suppliers as from 5 September 2020.
+In line with the Imaflora protocol, the updated GPA and Assaí beef purchasing policy specifies the control criteria that supplier ranches are required to meet.
+It applies to all GPA and Assaí beef suppliers as from 5 September 2020.
 It explicitly states that compliance is "mandatory for all beef suppliers, and a prerequisite for supplying goods to GPA and for the continuation of long-term relationships with GPA business units.
-GPA may discontinue business relationships with any supplier failing to apply these guidelines or to take any corrective measures required.
+GPA and Assaí may discontinue business relationships with any supplier failing to apply these guidelines or to take any corrective measures required(5).

-GPA thus requires its direct suppliers to:
+GPA and Assaí thus require their direct suppliers to: